dokku/tutorials/docs/automation/automating-dokku-setup.md

         app: node-js-app
 ```

 The above would use a custom `dokku_app` Ansible library for provisioning applications, building upon the porcelain we covered previously.
-While not in the scope of this blog post, I suggest anyone interested in doing so follow along the [following tutorial](https://blog.toast38coza.me/custom-ansible-module-hello-world/).

 > For our patreon followers, the code for the `dokku_app` library will be made available, as well as future plans around Ansible integration.